raspberrypi/linux/Documentation/admin-guide/rtc.rst

 --------------------------------------

 All PCs (even Alpha machines) have a Real Time Clock built into them.
-Usually they are built into the chipset of the computer, but some may actually have a Motorola MC146818 (or clone) on the board.
+Usually, they are built into the chipset of the computer, but some may actually have a Motorola MC146818 (or clone) on the board.
 This is the clock that keeps the date and time while your computer is turned off.

-ACPI has standardized that MC146818 functionality, and extended it in a few ways (enabling longer alarm periods, and wake-from-hibernate).
+ACPI has standardized that MC146818 functionality and extended it in a few ways (enabling longer alarm periods, and wake-from-hibernate).
-That functionality is NOT exposed in the old driver.
+That functionality is NOT exposed to the old driver.

-However it can also be used to generate signals from a slow 2Hz to a relatively fast 8192Hz, in increments of powers of two.
+However, it can also be used to generate signals from a slow 2Hz to a relatively fast 8192Hz, in increments of powers of two.
 These signals are reported by interrupt number 8.
 (Oh!
 So *that* is what IRQ 8 is for...)
 It can also function as a 24hr alarm, raising IRQ 8 when the